ai4ce/EgoPAT3D/README.md

 ### Train a model
-To train the SiamAPN model, run `train.py` with the desired configs:
+To train the predictor model, run `train.py` with the desired configs:

 ```
 python train.py